Funding of Clinical Trials and Reported Drug Efficacy (Job Market Paper)

 Abstract: Clinical trials are a key determinant of drug approvals and also influence prescription decisions.
 In recent years, an increasing share of clinical trials have been funded by pharmaceutical firms, as opposed to by the public sector.
 This paper estimates the effect of financial sponsorship on reported drug efficacy, leveraging the insight that the exact same sets of drugs are often compared in different randomized control trials conducted by parties with different financial interests.
 In principle, randomized control trials comparing the same drugs should yield comparable estimates, regardless of the interests of the trial's funders.
 In practice, I use newly assembled data on hundreds of psychiatric clinical trials to estimate that a drug appears 0.15 standard deviations more effective when the trial is sponsored by that drug's manufacturer, compared with the same drug in the same trial without the drug manufacturer's involvement.
 Observable characteristics of trial design and patient enrollment explain little of this effect.
 In contrast, sponsored papers with non-positive results are more likely to remain unpublished.
 Back-of-the-envelope calculations suggest this publication mechanism can account for nearly half of the sponsorship effect.
 The sponsorship effect decreases over time as pre-registration requirements were implemented, which is suggestive, though not definitive, that pre-registration may be effective in overcoming sponsorship bias.

-Screening and Selection: The Case of Mammograms (with Liran Einav, Amy Finkelstein, Abigail Ostriker, and Heidi Williams), NBER Working Paper #26162 (2019)
+Screening and Selection: The Case of Mammograms (with Liran Einav, Amy Finkelstein, Abigail Ostriker, and Heidi Williams), NBER Working Paper #26162 (2019), Revise and Resubmit at the American Economic Review

 Abstract: Debates over whether and when to recommend screening for a potential disease focus on the causal impact of screening for a typical individual covered by the recommendation, who may differ from the typical individual who responds to the recommendation.
 We explore this distinction in the context of recommendations that breast cancer screening start at age 40.
 The raw data suggest that responders to the age 40 recommendation have less cancer than do women who self-select into screening at earlier ages.
 Combining these patterns with a clinical oncology model allows us to infer that responders to the age 40 recommendation also have less cancer than women who never screen, suggesting that the benefits of recommending early screening are smaller than if responders were representative of covered individuals.
 For example, we estimate that shifting the recommendation from age 40 to age 45 results in over three times as many deaths if responders were randomly drawn from the population than under the estimated patterns of selection.
 These results highlight the importance of considering the characteristics of responders when making and designing recommendations.